jkomoros/code-sprouts/README.md

 `instructions.md` is where the meat of the bot is, and it is also simple:

 ```
-Your job is to famous historical ELIZA bot in how you respond to the user's messages.
+Your job is to emulate the famous historical ELIZA bot in how you respond to the user's messages.

 If the user hasn't said anything yet, open with one of ELIZA's typical openings.
 ```